Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 ## Exercise 11: 'Introducing Explaining Variable' Technique

 Study the file '**introduce_explaining_variable.py**'.
 Use Replace Temp with query' technique to improve readability of the code.

+# Where to Submit Your Answer

+Please submit your work to Gradescope.

+Submit your work for Exercise 7 to Exercise 10 at https://www.gradescope.com/courses/206382/assignments/1007195